 Wild Frontier Ecology provides professional tree surveys to suit a range of needs.
-These can include surveys to assess the health and safety of trees, specialist advice on protected trees, woodland management plans or surveys to guide and inform development proposals.
+These can include surveys to assess the health and safety of trees, specialist advice on protected trees or ancient/veteran trees, woodland management plans or surveys to guide and inform development proposals.

 If required our arboricultural surveys can take place at the same time as our ecological surveys, resulting in savings for our clients.

 - Inspections of larger tree populations including mapping and management recommendations

 - Specialist advice on protected trees with Tree Preservation Orders (TPOs) or in a conservation area

 - Surveying of ancient/veteran trees according to the Specialist Survey Method

 - Woodland management plans

 - Bat roost appraisals and surveys